 Maize (Zea mays L.) has been originated from teosinte (Zea mays L. spp Mexicana) in the Western Hemisphere about 7,000 to 10,000 years ago.
-It constitutes as one of the most important cereal crop in the world after wheat and rice.
-Maize is the member of Poaceae family.
+Maize constitutes as one of the most important cereal crop in the world after wheat and rice.
+Maize is the member of the tribe Maydeae under the Poaceaefamily.
 The term "Zea" (zela) was derived from an old Greek name for a food grass.
+The genus Zeaconsists of four species of which Zea mays L. is economically important one.
+Chromosomes number in Zea mays is 2n= 20.
+Maize is a tall, determinate annual C4 plant varying in height from 1 to 4 meters producing large, narrow, opposing leaves (about a tenth as wide as they are long), alternately along the length of a solid stem.
 It is mostly photo-insensitive, cross-pollinated cereal crops.
-The Mesoamerican region is known as the center of origin for Zea mays (Matsuoka et al., 2002).
-Maize is a versatile crop grown from 58° N to 40° S from below sea level to altitudes higher than 3000 m and in areas with (250-5000) mm of rainfall per year (Shaw, 1988; Dowswell et al., 1996).
+The Mesoamerican region is known to the center of origin for Zea mays (Matsuoka et al., 2002).
+Maize is a versatile crop grown from 58° N to 40° S from below sea level to altitudes higher than 3000 m and in areas with (250-5000) mm of rainfall per year (Shaw, 1988; Dowswellet al., 1996)) and with a growing cycle ranging from 3 to 13 months.
+In fact, worldwide the major maize production areas are located in temperate regions.